AlextheEngineer/Ego3DHands/README.md

 This repository is for the newest Ego3DHand dataset.

 # Introduction
 This dataset is for the task of two-hand 3D global pose estimation.
 Therefore it provides images and corresponding labels with the presence of two hands in egocentric view generated using Blender.
+This dataset can also be used for the task of hand segmentation, 2D, 3D canonical and 3D global hand pose estimation.
+For hand tracking in dynamic sequences, we also provide a dynamic version of Ego3DHand.

 Each instance provides:
   * hand image with transparent background